yellowmessenger/documentation/docs/platform_concepts/inbox/monitor.md

 ### Dashboard to monitor live chats

-A live monitor dashboard has been specifically developed for inbox adminis and supervisors to oversee latest live chats.
+A live monitor dashboard has been specifically developed for inbox admins and supervisors to oversee latest live chats.

 - By selecting **View live chat dashboard**, a new page will open, presenting the **50 most recent chats**.
 The chats in the table are arranged in descending order based on the latest received chat.